 What is a 4PL?

-In addition to delivering traditional 3PL services at their main warehouse location or node, 4PLs also handle the project management of the entire network’s logistics strategy.
-There are two main forms 4PLs can take:
+In addition to delivering traditional 3PL services at their main warehouse location or node, 4PLs also handle the project management of the entire network’s supply chain strategy.
+Think of them as the control tower for logistics solutions, taking care of everything you need for inventory management, order fulfillment, reverse logistics, and even sourcing & procurement.

 - Multiple distinct 3PL warehouses partnering together to create a 4PL network